miklevin/MikeLev.in/_posts/2024-11-17-unix-pipelines-htmx-fasthtml-workflow.md

 Keep it simple.
 Keep it visible.
 Keep it Unix-like.
 Make Ken Thompson proud.

+---

+> After struggling for a few hours with a fundamental piece of the system that
+> guards against future exploding complexity, as the list bits falling into
+> place are increasingly assured, the strange edge cases that pop up are
+> increasingly edgy.
+That Python tuple trailing comma thing required...
+Ugh!

 **Me**: You got it.
 Just like Jeremy Howard to wrap it in a tuple.
 Can you feel the timeline solders working the harder against you the closer you get.
 Towards infinite resistence at the limit?

 **Claude**: Haha, yes!
 This is a classic Jeremy Howard-style insight - those small-but-crucial details that make all the difference.
 The tuple comma is like a secret handshake in Python.